BuddyForms/BuddyForms-Ultimate-Member/readme.txt

 1. **Create and Edit Posts from the Ultimate Member Profile**

 == Changelog ==
+= 1.3.5 - 11 Feb 2020 =
+* Fixed the style issue faced for some of the form component getting more width than the parent.
+* Improved compatibility with WP 5.3
+* Fixed the permission to check if the user have create permission to show the create button in the UM profile tab.
+* Fixed the hook priority for the post list actions.

 = 1.3.4 - 30 Sep 2019 =
 * Fixed the list of entries to only show the entries belong to the current form.
 * Start add collaborative publishing support.